DiGeorge Syndrome (DGS)

 Treatment of DGS

-Because DiGeorge Syndrome (DGS) truly affects each person differently, the treatment plan must be tailored to the individual and how they are presenting.
+Because DiGeorge Syndrome (DGS) affects each person differently, the treatment plan should be tailored to the individual and how they are presenting.
 Symptoms can be mild or severe and must be addressed accordingly.
 For example, depending on the T-cells, treatment may include observation and treating infections as they arise, or in severe cases, may be treated with a bone marrow transplant.
-Immune globulin therapy may or may not be part of the treatment plan and can be administered into the blood stream intravenously (IVIG) or under the skin subcutaneously (SCIG).
+Immune globulin replacement therapy may or may not be part of the treatment plan.
+Immune globulin is extracted from a large pool of human plasma and contains all the important antibodies present in the normal population.
+Immune globulin therapy can be administered into the blood stream intravenously (IVIG) or under the skin subcutaneously (SCIG).